Gabriel-p/photpy/old_iraf_scripts/README.md

       in the first line, separated by a single space.
-If the file 'gain_rdnoise' does not exist, the script will attempt to read these values from the image header, this means that GAIN and RDNOISE values MUST exist in the image header. * 'aperture' value used for standard stars should reside in a file called 'apert_standard'.
-If this file doesn't exist, the value will be asked and the file containing that value will be created in that folder (THIS MEANS THE APERTURE VALUE USED FOR STANDARD STARS MUST BEKNOWN).
+If the file 'gain_rdnoise' does not exist, the script will attempt to read these values from the image header, this means that GAIN and RDNOISE values MUST exist in the image header.

+      * 'aperture' value used for standard stars should reside in a file called 'apert_standard'.
+If this file doesn't exist, the value will be asked and the file containing that value will be created in that folder (THIS MEANS THE APERTURE VALUE USED FOR STANDARD STARS MUST BE KNOWN).
       Only ONE aperture value for standard stars can be inputed.
 If MORE than one value of aperture was used for standard stars previously, then the code might need to be re-written.

         ^^ (If all scripts worked correctly (for CASLEO frames), both this files should already exist inside each of the cluster's folders)

       * A file 'imname_data' will be expected by the script (where 'imname' is the name of the image being processed; without any extension) This file